shoui520/shoui520.github.io/docs/shouimethod.md

 Ideally, you would highlight the definition you want *every time*.
 This results in a clean definition added to SelectionText.

 But I understand this is a lot of work for some people.
 In that case, just put the best dictionaries as high as possible and just add the card as usual.

 The best combination of dictionaries for Anki card definitions are, in my opinion:

 - copy and paste the most simple definition from either 広辞苑 第七版 or 三省堂国語辞典 第八版 in the SelectionText field.
-- under it, copy and paste the definition line(s) in 研究社　新和英大辞典　第５版 in the SelectionText field.
+- under it, copy and paste the definition line(s) in 研究社　新和英大辞典　第５版 (or JMdict) in the SelectionText field.

 Unless, you are SERIOUS about going full mono (which I was for a long time), I think the best combo is the above.
 Consider putting these two in your MainDefinition so they appear by default.
+If you're inclined in going full monolingual, I recommend either these in your MainDefinition:

+- 広辞苑 + 新明解 combo
+- 三省堂 + 大辞林 combo

 Additionally, MINE the dictionary.
 This is such a crucial piece of the shoui method.
 If you see a word you don't know, look it up with Yomitan, and mine it.
 Then mine every single word within definitions of every other word you don't know.
 Preferably, learn these words as monolingual as possible, but resort to the bilingual dictionary if it's too difficult.

+You should still add pictures to your cards for words that are nouns or descriptive adjectives.
+I also think for nouns, you are also just better off using the bilingual definition, as it is better in practice.
+If you keep the monolingual definition here, then it would be entirely to become more dekiru in Japanese, which is pretty based, and is what I personally did.

 ### How to review monolingual Anki cards